 What Happens When You Put A N64 Game In Your Wii?
 WatsuG wondered the same thing, after seeing a fake video of such long ago on Youtube.
 With the question always lingering in the back of his mind, fast forward to a few years later with more modding experience under his belt and more consoles mods inside other consoles coming to the forefront, WatsuG found a suitable project Wii to harvest a case and decided to try it for real.

--Relocated Cartslot for placement under Wii flaps
+-Relocated Cartslot under Wii flaps

 -Original Player 1 & 2 ports under Wii flaps

 -USB ports for additional Player 3 & 4 ports